-Some underground lines in your work area may not be utility owned.
+Some underground lines in your work area may not be utility-owned.
 These are considered private facilities and will NOT be marked by public utility companies.
-Types of private facilities include, but are not limited to, heating systems for pools, electricity for outbuilding, invisible fences, fiber optic lines, septic systems, and satellite dishes.
+Types of private facilities include, but are not limited to, heating systems for pools, electricity for an outbuilding, invisible fences, fiber optic lines, septic systems, and satellite dishes.
 If you think you may have private facilities you should contact a private utility locator to identify and locate them.
 Private Locator Options

 Dig Law for Realtors

 When installing any type of sign, including those used for real estate, a locate must be requested.
 Residential yards have numerous underground utility lines that can be damaged when installing a sign.
 Not only is damaging an underground utility costly, it also poses a safety hazard.
 Please use this link for a flyer that can be shared with real estate offices and sign installers: Dig Law for Realtors

 When digging within two feet of the marked area, only use small hand tools such as a garden trowel to carefully expose the utility line.
 Keep in mind that utility installation is not the same for all utilities and requirements have changed through the years.
 Not all utilities are installed with protective casings and can be vulnerable to damage by tools as simple as a shovel.
 Always proceed with caution when digging around utility lines.

 - If a locate was late, inaccurate, or incomplete - report it to the UTC.
 Call 1-888-333-WUTC (9882) or email email@example.com.